What is Vascular Disease?

 2. Individuals Over 50: Risk increases as you age, so people over 50, especially those with other risk factors, should consider regular screenings.

-3. Smokers: Smoking is a major risk factor for vascular diseases because it damages blood vessels and promotes plaque buildup.
+3. Tobacco Smokers: Smoking is a major risk factor for vascular diseases because it damages blood vessels and promotes plaque buildup.

 4. People with High Blood Pressure (Hypertension): Hypertension can weaken the walls of blood vessels and contribute to artery blockages, making regular screenings important.